eclipse-pass/main/docs/roadmap.md

 This release aims to be a fully functional system.
 * Data loaders ported to new framework
 * Notification service ported to new framework
-* Deposit service ported to new frameword
+* Deposit service ported to new framework
 * Archive old repositories

 ## 1.1.0